 If you are not a trained professional in the IT field, making technical decisions can be overwhelming.
 A reputable Managed Service Provider can offer expert consulting for all your IT needs.
 For that reason, Integrated Computer Services has a staff of highly trained and experienced technicians that are specialized in working with all types of hardware, software and networks.

-Over the years ICS has witnessed our fair share of avoidable mishaps when it comes to clients making important network decisions without proper advisement.
+As a New Jersey IT support firm, over the years we have witnessed our fair share of avoidable mishaps when it comes to clients making important network decisions without proper advisement.
 We strongly recommend that our partners run everything by network administrators before implementing any changes or purchasing new technology.
 In the business world money has gone to waste on behalf of poor technical decisions made by people who didn't exactly know what they were doing.

 Sometimes the smallest occurrences can be responsible for bringing down entire business networks.
 Below is a list of the most common avoidable mistakes that we have seen made in IT.

 - Ignoring or failing to get staff input is a very common mistake that we see made by ICS partners.
 In order to get a feel for what will be best for the business you must first gather input from the individuals who will be using these technologies on a regular basis.
 We suggest finding out what they dislike about the previous technology and use this information when deciding on the newer version.
 You will be surprised how much input you will get from an employee who works with the software or technology on a regular basis.
 This input can be used in order to make things more productive and inevitably save the business money.
 If you implement new technology that the employees dislike or find difficult to use, it will hurt productivity.